kamransarwar/LibraryManagementSystem/README.md

 Library Management System written in Python, PyQt5 and MySQL

+### Python
+- Python is an interpreted, high-level, general-purpose programming language.
+- Python can be used in database applications.

+### PyQt5
+- PyQt5 is a module that can be used to create graphical user interfaces (GUI).
+- PyQt5 is one of the best frameworks for developing desktop application.

+### MySQL
+- MySQL is one of the most common open source databases for storing Python web applications' data.

 The Library Management System will have the following listed features:

 1. Book Catalogue Management